A set of 24 cards that can be used to help consolidate students’ knowledge of causes and effects.

 How to use this resource:

-- Print, cut and laminate the cause and effect cards.
+- Print and cut the cause and effect cards.

 - Jumble the cards up and then match up the cause and its corresponding effect to make a pair.